Here is the updated 2020 edition of the top five largest ever LEGO sets…

 The term microscale can be misleading.
 It implies that a LEGO set will be small.
 But when your subject matter is Hogwarts Castle, the expansive location in which wizards are schooled, then a microscale set still requires 6,020 pieces to make it happen.

 LEGO Harry Potter fans have wanted an ultimate Hogwarts for some time, but it always seemed a slightly unachievable set in minifigure scale – thankfully, this beautiful new set offers a compromise.
 Potterheads can own the model of their dreams, but it does not have to be bigger than the room it will be displayed in.
 What makes this set work so well is now just how expansive it is, but how many details have been packed into the interior sections – the famous house banners, flaming torches and jars of potion all give this the magic touch.

-It is finally the case, almost a year after its release, that fans can easily own 75192 Millennium Falcon.
-Despite the unprecedented price tage on this set, fans queued for hours, refreshed web pages and paid even higher prices on eBay when it launched.
+LEGO Star Wars 75192 Millennium Falcon was something of a popular set when it launched.
+Despite the unprecedented price tage on this set, fans queued for hours, refreshed web pages and paid even higher than its official price on eBay when it launched.
 The prospect of owning the new largest ever LEGO set, clocking in at 7,541 pieces, was too much to resist for many.
 For months, it was frequently sold out around the world.